omgpointless/mdstream/docs/USAGE.md

 1. Append new `committed` blocks to their view/model.
 2. Replace/update the last rendered `pending` block (if present).
+3. If `Update.reset` is true, drop cached blocks and rebuild from the new state.

 ## Basic Example